gmacario/doc/source/maintain_axemas.rst

     ./update_debug

 Il will delete all the old files in the iOS and Android projects and copy the new library files;
-native binraies and HTML.
+native binaries and HTML.
-If you want to release demo apps remember to make necessary fixes, tag version and push everything
+If you want to release demo apps remember to make necessary fixes, tag version and push everything.

 Release Repository Update